pygfx/pygfx/docs/transparency.rst

 * 1000: background.
 * 2000: opaque non-blending objects.
-* 2400: opaque objects with a discard based on alpha (i.e. using ``alpha_test`` or "stochasric" alpha-mode).
+* 2400: opaque objects with a discard based on alpha (i.e. using ``alpha_test`` or "stochastic" alpha-mode).
-* 2600: transparent objects that write depth.
+* 2600: objects with alpha-mode 'auto' and opacity 1.
-* 3000: transparent objects that don't write depth.
+* 3000: transparent objects (including 'auto' mode with opacity < 1).
 * 4000: overlay.

 These values are not accessible as enums because that would inhibit assignment of custom values.
 The set value